Blog General

 Of course, the number of notifications we tolerate depends on the app.
 Although we might feel flattered by a significant badge count on dating or chat apps, double-digit notifications from a budgeting or banking app might make us worry that there’s trouble with our finances.

-Empathize with your users when you develop your badging strategy to get a better idea about how many badge notifications may be too many.
+When developing your badging strategy, empathize with your users to better understand how many badge notifications might be too many.

 The Subtle Impact of App Icon Badges

 Anyone who has ever fought the urge to resist an unread message notification knows just how effective badges and badge counters can be.
-As unobtrusive as they are, badges are hard to ignore.
+That tiny dot or number signals that something is missing in the user’s day, making them more likely to open the app to resolve the notification.
+It’s a low-effort, high-reward engagement strategy that doesn’t feel intrusive but remains effective.